rar15/lesson3_VersionControl/README.md

 ## Student Name:
 (Rick Reinhard)

+## View project:
+https://rar15.github.io/lesson3_VersionControl/ (For some reason this isn't uploading my pictures and navagation bar headers)

 ## Project Description:
 (This projects tests are abilities to explain key concepts, edit text to display the summarizations of those key concepts, and publish a website about those key concepts)